-Top 10 Free Things to do in London:
+Top 75 Free Things to do in London:

 #1 Sky Garden

 Ah, if there’s one thing that you make sure to do on your visit to London, make it the Sky Garden!
 Nestled in the very heart of ‘the city’, (London’s financial district), the ‘Sky Garden’ at 20 Fenchurch Street is a welcome from the hustle and bustle of daily London life.

-Greenwich (confusingly pronounced without the ‘w’) is situated in South-East London, about a 35-minute tube ride from the center.
+Greenwich (confusingly pronounced without the ‘w’) is situated in South-East London, about a 35-minute tube ride from the centre.
 Here, you can find the Greenwich Mean Time Line (where the exact hour is measured from), a quaint town and the Royal Naval College.
-Free things to do in the area include visiting the Queen’s House (home to the infamous spiral Tulip Stairs) and checking out the National Maritime Museum.
+Also of note is the sheer volume of secret spots and unusual attractions, including an under-the-Thames foot tunnel and the church where Henry VIII was baptised.

-#4 Visit a Museum
+#4 Visit the Museum of London

 #5 Stroll along the Thames

 One of the best things about London is trying to figure out how to capture all of the amazing and quirky architecture that has popped up in the city since the Industrial Revolution.
-From the simple to the downright bizarre, heading out for a stroll along the Thames definitely won’t dissapoint!
+From the simple to the downright bizarre, heading out for a stroll along the Thames definitely won’t disappoint!

-#6 Check out some art!
+#6 Check out some art in East London!

 Never mind all of the free museums, if you’re into art, then you’ve come to the right place!
 London is packed with galleries, art events and the like.
 Plus most of the best art museums in London are completely free (apart from special exhibitions).
 Personal favourites of mine include the National Portrait Gallery (getting to see paintings of the Tudors up close was pretty special) and the Tate Modern.